30 Summer Jobs for Teachers That Will Bring in Extra Cash

 You can typically find transcription jobs in three categories: general, medical and legal.
 Note that the latter two might require additional training or requirements, but that will depend on the employer.

 Most transcription jobs are independent contract work, so you can set your own hours and work when you want.
-Just note that transcriptionists are usually paid by the audio hour, so the amount you earn in comparison to hours worked will depend on your transcription fee.
+Transcriptionists are usually paid by the audio hour, so the amount you earn in comparison to hours worked will depend on your transcription fee.
+Check out our story on how to become a transcriptionist.

 We already talked about driving for Uber and Lyft, and this is kind of the same thing… except you don’t actually have to talk to people beyond the “Here’s your food, you’re welcome, bye.”

-Working for food delivery services gives you the opportunity to pick up side-gig work when you feel like earning extra cash — while enjoying some me time.
-Uber Eats offers flexible food-delivery opportunities, as do GrubHub, Instacart and Shipt.
+Working for food delivery services gives you the opportunity to pick up side-gig work when you feel like earning extra cash — while enjoying some mostly solitary time.
+Uber Eats, GrubHub, Instacart and Shipt all offer flexible hours.